sunpy/sunpy.org/about/project.rst

 The **SunPy Project** is the organization which maintains the SunPy library and sponsored affiliated packages.
 Its primary goal is to *facilitate and promote the use and development of a community-led, free and open-source solar data-analysis software based on the scientific Python environment*.

-The organization is described in `SEP-2`_, and consists of a group of trusted community members the "Project Custodians", a three person "Steering Committee" who manage the project day-to-day and an Advisory Board who provide oversight and guidance.
+The organization is described in `SEP-2`_, and consists of a group of trusted community members the "Project Custodians", a three person "Steering Committee" who manage the project day-to-day, and an Advisory Board who provide oversight and guidance.

 **Everyone is encouraged to participate in the SunPy Project.**